 Jeong Yi Hyun

-Jeong Yi Hyun has published five novels, three short story collections, and two essay collections.
-Her first novel, Sweet City of Mine , was adapted into the TV series My Sweet Seoul .
-She and Alain de Botton wrote the two-volume Foundation of Love that deals with issues of love, marriage, and family.
+Jeong Yi Hyun has authored four novels, four short story collections, and three essay collections.
+Her first novel, Sweet City of Mine (2006), excerpted here, was adapted into the TV series My Sweet Seoul .
+Her novel Foundation of Love: A Couple’s Story (2013) was part of a two-volume series exploring issues of love, marriage, and family, with Alain de Botton writing the second part.
 She has received the Lee Hyo-seok Literary Award and Hyundae Literary Award.
 Her books have been translated into Chinese, Japanese, and Thai.